strikerdlm/aeromedical-multiagent/README.md

 ## 🔬 O3 Deep Research Flow

 **When to use:**
-- Complex scientific or technical questions
+- Complex aeromedical or scientific questions
 - Multi-step reasoning and analysis
 - Current events (uses web search)
 - General knowledge with deep analysis